yvesdebeer/vuejs-shopping-cart/README.md

 When you click on the newly created app you should see a JSON structure with all info such as : clientId, tenantId, secret, name, ...
 We will need these values later.

-As there is no direct integration available for VueJS we will make use of a seperate NodeJS application which will expose an API for us to call and which will communicate with IBM "App ID".
+As there is no direct integration available for VueJS we will make use of a separate NodeJS application which will expose an API for us to call and which will communicate with IBM "App ID".
 NodeJS uses 'openid-client'-package for oauth communication.
 The Vue.js application invokes a ‘login’ endpoint of this service.
 The authentication service triggers the OAuth dance and returns the tokens to the web application.